Director of Public Relations

 Browse the menu at left or scroll down the page to learn more about Goodwill Industries International.
 Represent a national media outlet and interested in featuring Goodwill?
 Get in touch with a member of our public relations team using the contact details provided in the left sidebar.

 Goodwill Industries® has helped people go to work since 1902.
 We provide employment, job training and other community-based programs for people looking to advance their careers, build their skills and further their education.
 Learn more about our organization by checking out the list of resources below.

-Goodwill served three million people through its career services in 2012.
-During that time, approximately nearly 217,000 Goodwill program participants in the United States and Canada obtained meaningful employment as a result of Goodwill career services programs.
+Goodwill served 6.7 million people through its career services.
+During that time, nearly 217,000 Goodwill program participants in the United States and Canada obtained meaningful employment as a result of Goodwill career services programs.
 Each week, we share a new first-person story on our site.
 Hear the most recent stories below or browse individuals by geographic location or demographic type.

 Jim Gibbons is the president and CEO of Goodwill Industries International.
 Gibbons earned his B.S. in industrial engineering from Purdue University, and a M.B.A. from the Harvard Graduate School of Business Administration, where he was the first blind person to graduate with a master’s in business administration.
 An expert at social enterprise management, socioeconomic program strategy and leadership skills development, Gibbons is a veteran speaker, guest lecturer and information resource for advocates, educators and journalists.
 Learn more about Jim in the linked resources below.